jessicaswareena/Marketing-Conversion-Funnel-Revenue-Optimization-Analysis/README.md

 Critical drop off metrics:

-     •	Product → cart drop: 15.92%: This reflects typical browsing behavior as users explore options.
+     •	Product → cart drop: 15.92%- This reflects typical browsing behavior as users explore options.

-     •	Cart → purchase drop: 94.51% abandonment: Only 5.49%of cart sessions result in an order.
+     •	Cart → purchase drop: 94.51% abandonment- Only 5.49%of cart sessions result in an order.

 ### Patterns: